OpenTreeOfLife/reference-taxonomy/doc/method/results-discussion.md

 to require any such agreement from users of the taxonomy.
 Therefore users are not restricted by contract (terms of use).
 In addition, the taxonomy is not creative expression, and therefore copyright limitations do not apply either.
+Therefore use of OTT is unrestricted.

-Certainly the taxonomy could be improved by incorporating closed sources such as CoL and the IUCN Red List, but doing so would conflict with the open data goal.
+Certainly the taxonomy could be improved by incorporating closed sources such the IUCN Red List, but doing so would conflict with the project's goal of providing open data.

 # Discussion